 There were many customs throughout Europe around the harvesting of crops.
 The first sheaf of wheat would be ceremoniously cut at dawn, winnowed, ground into flour and baked into the harvest bread which was then gratefully shared throughout the community.
 The last sheaf was also ceremoniously cut and often made into a corn dolly dressed in ribbons and cloth and was carried into the village as the focal point of the harvest supper.
 If the harvest had been a success then the corn dolly was made into the image of a maiden, but if the harvest had been bad then the corn dolly resembled a cailleach.

 In some parts of Europe it was tradition to weave the last sheaf into a large corn mother with a corn baby inside her that represented the next harvest.

 Sometimes the last sheaf would be placed above the hearth of the home, placed in a tree trunk or mixed with the grain for the following year’s planting.
 In some way it found itself returned to the earth so that the fertile spirit of the harvest god could live on.

-A tradition of Lughnasadh that still survives today across Britain and Ireland is the wake fair, although it has sadly lost its original meaning of mourning the death of the sun.
+Lastly, a tradition of Lughnasadh that still survives today across Britain and Ireland is the wake fair, although it has sadly lost its original meaning of mourning the death of the sun.
 The most well known is the Puck Fair which is held every year in early august in Killorglin, County Kerry.
 The fair has been traced back to the 16th century, but it is believed to have origins that go further back still.
-At the beginning of this three day festival a goat is brought into the town and is crowned “king”, while a local girl is crowned “queen”.
+At the beginning of this three day festival a goat is brought into the town and is crowned the “king”, while a local girl is crowned the “queen”.
 The festival includes traditional music and dancing, a parade, arts and crafts workshops, a horse and cattle fair and a market.
 Young men and women from Irish traveller families also get a chance to come together.